IzanamiiDevv/CoT/Tools/gprof/gnu_profiler.md

----
+> [!IMPORTANT]

-> ⚠️ **WARNING:** This page is under development.
+> This page is under development and content is subject to change.
-> All contents are subject to change throughout the development process.

----